 In full: Samsung Galaxy S21 Ultra review

-The iPhone 12 Pro is one of the best camera phones currently available, featuring an impressive triple camera unit, including an ultra wide f/2.4 camera, a wide f/1.6 camera and a telephoto f/2 camera.
+Though it's no longer the latest iPhone, the iPhone 12 Pro is still one of the most advanced handsets for photographers currently available.
+It features an impressive triple camera unit, including an ultra wide f/2.4 camera, a wide f/1.6 camera and a telephoto f/2 camera.
 Meanwhile, the front-facing TrueDepth camera features a 12MP sensor as well.
 There are plenty of new features on the iPhone 12 Pro, such as a LiDAR scanner – which will mean faster focusing in low light situations.
 The iPhone 12 Pro will also be able to use the new Apple ProRAW file format, which means users will be able to combine the great computational photography effects Apple is known for with the power of RAW files.
-Combined with the addition of 5G and the new Ceramic Shield display that has a 4x better drop performance, you just can't go wrong with the new iPhone 12 Pro!
+Combined with the addition of 5G and a Ceramic Shield display that has a 4x better drop performance, you can't really go wrong with the iPhone 12 Pro!

 In full: iPhone 12 Pro review